jays2/TCP_SERVER/README.md

 Trying 127.0.0.1...
 Connected to localhost.
 Escape character is '^]'.
-/nick Bob
+/nick Alice
-> Welcome Bob
+> Welcome Alice
 /join G1
 > Welcome to G1
-> A file has been received from Alice
+> A file has been transfered to Bob
 ```
 Bob joins the same channel and recieves file from Alice:
 ```